Blond Ambition World Tour

 The tour generated controversy due to its use of Catholic imagery and sexual content.
 Pope John Paul II urged the general public and the Christian community not to attend the tour, calling it "one of the most satanic shows in the history of humanity".
-The protests resulted the cancelation of one Italian show.
+The protests resulted in the cancelation of one Italian show.
 In Toronto, the police threatened to arrest Madonna over the performance of "Like a Virgin", which featured her simulating masturbation.
 Nevertheless, Madonna continued the show unaltered.

 A number of concerts were recorded and broadcast, including the tour's final show in Nice, which aired as a special on HBO; afterwards it was released exclusively on LaserDisc under the title Blond Ambition World Tour Live.
 Directed by Alek Keshishian, Madonna: Truth or Dare (1991) was a documentary film chronicling the tour.
 Blond Ambition has been noted by critics and authors for its theatricality and fashion, which have left its mark on the work of subsequent pop acts.
-In 2017, Rolling Stone magazine included the tour on a list of the greatest tours of the past 50 years.